JuliaLang/www.julialang.org/contribute/developing_package.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/QVmU29rCjaA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ~~~

-Note that in the video, Chris Rackauckas uses Travis as a Continuous Integration (CI) tool.
+In the video, Chris Rackauckas uses Travis as a Continuous Integration (CI) tool.
 For this tutorial, we use [GitHub Actions](https://github.com/features/actions) instead which is the current preferred method.

 Moreover, this is a summary of the video above.
 If you want to see more details, we suggest that you watch the full video.
 To find further information on developing packages and contributing to existing ones, see the timestamps in the description of the video.